|

 But inside their shelters?
 It is warm, sweet-smelling, and peaceful.

 Nature has an incredible ability to insulate itself.
 This month, instead of hiding from the cold, why not teach your children the science of how animals survive it?
-It is one of the most empathetic and fascinating lessons we teach at Farm School Monthly.
+It is one of the most empathetic and fascinating lessons we teach at Farm School Co.

 Here are three questions to ask your kids this week (and the science answers to go with them):